panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 type: post
 ---

-There are UI updates that should be performed as quickly as possible (typing into an input field, selecting a value from dropdown), while others have less priority (filtering a list).
+Some UI updates should be performed as quickly as possible (typing into an input field, select a value from dropdown), while others can have lower priority (filtering a list).

-Until now, React hasn't provided a built-in tool to prioritize UI updates.
+Until now, React hasn't provided a tool to prioritize UI updates.

-Fortunately, starting React 18 (which is in alpha as June 2021) you can enable the concurrent mode, which allows you to make UI updates more precise by manually indicating tasks that are heavy and less priority.
+Fortunately, starting React 18 (which is in alpha as of June 2021) you can enable the concurrent mode &mdash; which allows you to mark
+UI updates as high or interruptible-low priority.

-In this post, you'll learn when to use the new `useTransition()` hook to make the UI more responsive when performing heavy updates.
+In this post, you'll learn how to use `useTransition()` hook to mark UI updates as low priority, which is especially useful for heavy non-urgent updates.

 ## 1. *useTransition()* hook

 By default, all updates in React are considered urgent.
-React doesn't distinguish if certain UI updates must be performed right away or postponed.
 That could create a problem when quick updates are slowed down by heavy updates.

 ![React Legacy Rendering Mode](./images/legacy-4.svg)

-However, starting React 18 and the new concurrent features, you can tell React to mark some updates as non-urgent &mdash; as transitions.
+However, starting React 18 and the new concurrency features, you can mark some updates as interruptible and non-urgent &mdash; so-called transitions.
 That's especially useful with heavy UI updates, like filtering a big list.

 ![React Concurrent Rendering Mode](./images/concurrent-4.svg)

-`useTransition()` is a hook that lets you access concurrent mode features inside of the React component.
+`useTransition()` is the hook that lets you access concurrent mode features inside of the React component.

 Invoking `const [isPending, startTransition] = useTransitionHook()` returns an array of 2 items:

 * `isPending`: indicates that the transition is pending
-* `startTransition(callback)`: allows you to mark what updates inside `callback` to be considered as transitions.
+* `startTransition(callback)`: allows you to mark any UI updates inside `callback` as transitions.

 ```jsx{4,8-11}
 import { useTransition } from 'react';